cardonabits/haxo-hw/docs/assembly.md

 Connect side panels to main panel, and screw main panel screws.
 The threaded side of all L-brackets sits on the main panel.

+In case it is difficult to connect the side panels to the main one, this is maybe due to the fact that the right-angle connectors were soldered tightly on the board, and the room for the female one is slightly too small.
+By forcing a little, with care, you can probably manage to do it.

 ![](images/assembly/lbracket_two.jpg)

 ![](images/assembly/lbracket_three.jpg)

 ### 12. Attach neck